flowcase/flowcase/README.md

+> [!CAUTION]
+> This project is still in development and is not yet ready for production use.
+Updating Flowcase may cause the database to break.
+Please use with caution.

 # 🌊 **Flowcase** 🌊

 **Flowcase** is a cutting-edge container streaming platform that provides a free and completely open-source alternative to Kasm Workspaces.